Being falsely accused is no fun. Especially when we feel that we cannot prove our innocence.

 So, I knew better than to jump to conclusions about my sweet neighbor’s door.

-That’s a silly example of how we care about what others’ think and how we are sometimes misjudged.
-But sometimes false accusations are more serious in nature.
-And can cause us serious problems.
+That’s a silly example of how we care about what others think and how we are sometimes misjudged.
+But sometimes a false charge is more serious in nature.
+Innocent people have been sent to prison based on the testimony of a false witness.
+We all know the story of Joseph in the Bible.

 David knew what it was like to be falsely accused.
-And what it was like to live the life-altering results of those accusations.
+And what it was like to live the life-altering results of those false accusations.
 King Saul believed David wanted his throne and relentlessly pursued him to kill him!
 But it wasn’t David who was trying to take the throne, but rather, God who would give David the throne.
+(1 Samuel 13:14)

 2 Samuel 16:5-14 gives the man’s name as Shimei.
-And tells the story of how Shimei reviles David, cursing continuously and throwing stones at him and those with him, as they flee Jerusalem upon David’s son, Absalom’s, rebellion and coup against his father’s reign over Israel.
+And tells the story of how this wicked man, Shimei, reviles David, hurling harsh words, cursing continuously, and throwing stones at him and those with him, as they flee Jerusalem upon David’s son, Absalom’s, rebellion and coup against his father’s reign over Israel.

 As a distant relative of King Saul, Shimei believes David deserves what he’s getting for displacing Saul from being king.
 And for being a bloodthirsty man.

 But what Shimei thinks of David isn’t true at all.
 And David responds with great dignity and grace.
-Trusting in his God who knows the truth.
+Trusting in his God who knows the truth of David’s good works toward Saul.

-It’s ironic that Shimei believed David to be a bloodthirsty man, and yet David actually saves his life when Abishai wants to take revenge against Shimei!
+It’s ironic that Shimei believed David to be a bloodthirsty man, and yet we read in the next verses that David actually saves his life when Abishai wants to take revenge against Shimei!

-And David said to Abishai, and to all his servants, Behold, my son, which came forth of my bowels, seeketh my life: how much more now may this Benjamite do it? let him alone, and let him curse; for the LORD hath bidden him.
-2 Samuel 16:11
+And David said to Abishai, and to all his servants, Behold, my son, which came forth of my bowels, seeketh my life: how much more now may this Benjamite do it? let him alone, and let him curse; for the LORD hath bidden him.2 Samuel 16:9,11

 Shimei believed what he wanted to believe about David, because the truth was that David had been gracious and merciful to Saul and his family.
 And it wasn’t David who took the kingdom from Saul, but rather it was Saul’s own doing that cost him the throne.
 And God who deposed him!